 Used for over 5000 years in Ayurvedic Medicine, turmeric is believed to balance the three doshas, stimulate and purify the blood, protect and fortify the liver, assist in balancing our hormones, help with digestion, and heal and soothe the skin.
 It truly is a golden root.

 Here are 10 simple recipes to harness the power of turmeric and incorporate it into our everyday diet!

-Add to refreshing drinks, lemonades, spritzers and mocktails!
+7.)
+Add turmeric to drinks – juice, smoothies, lemonades, spritzers and mocktails!

 Turmeric Gingerade is an energizing “lemonade”, sweetened only with fresh apple juice.
 It’s zingy and bright, the perfect afternoon pick-me-up.
 Meyer Lemons are particularly tasty here and watch how this drink really uplifts the spirit.
 It’s Like a glass of sunshine in the midst of winter.
 Drink it strait or dilute with sparkling water.
 Sometimes I’ll add a shot to my morning carrot juice.

 9.)
 Make big-batch healing elixirs!
 This Balinese, anti-inflammatory elixir is called Jamu Juice and it can be served hot like tea or chilled.
 I personally make a big batch each week, and store it in a mason jar in the fridge.
 In the winter I warm it up and serve it in a cozy mug.
 In the summer I serve it cold like iced tea.
 Very soothing to the body, and especially nice after workouts or if feeling achy, tired or sick.

 10.)
 Sprinkle fresh turmeric over salads.
 This cleansing Watercress and Citrus Salad with Turmeric Dressing is another winter favorite.
 Juicy oranges and ripe avocado balance the peppery cress while fresh grated turmeric gives it such a lovely exotic flavor.
 A boost of anti-oxidants !